 In this section we integrate the results of our thermal modeling with our petrogenetic findings on the Crystal Knob xenoliths, regional crustal structure and evolution, and the timing and map position of xenolith entrainment.
 Of the three plausible scenarios depicted for the evolution of the sub-Crystal Knob mantle lithosphere in Figure ¿fig:neogene_sections?, we reject the shallow slab window emplaced asthenosphere case based on our thermal modeling presented above.
 The Monterey plate stalled slab and underplated Farallon plate mantle nappe cases are equally plausible based on our thermal modeling.
 Based on a wide spectrum of geologic and geodynamic factors, that were discussed above, we dismiss the notion suggested by Pikser et al. [2012] of a regionally extensive Monterey Plate "dangling slab" extending far to the east of the San Andreas fault.

-Depending on the original scale of Monterey Plate underthrusting beneath the southern California borderland region [Figure ¿fig:neogene_sections?], its structural integrity following its coupling to borderland transrotational rifting, and on what proportion of the partially subducted plate is now represented by the detached portion that forms the Transverse Ranges high-wave speed anomaly [Figure ¿fig:context?], an argument could be made that an underthrust portion of the Monterey Plate has been translated northwards horizontally beneath the Crystal Knob eruption site Figure ¿fig:neogene_sections?b.
+Depending on the original scale of Monterey Plate underthrusting beneath the southern California borderland [Figure ¿fig:neogene_sections?], its structural integrity following its coupling to borderland transrotational rifting, and on what proportion of the partially subducted plate is now represented by the detached portion that forms the Transverse Ranges high-wave speed anomaly [Figure ¿fig:context?], an argument could be made that an underthrust portion of the Monterey Plate has been translated northwards horizontally beneath the Crystal Knob eruption site Figure ¿fig:neogene_sections?b.
 Although kinematically plausible, in theory, this case seems unlikely based on dynamic factors.
-As with the "dangling slab" version of this case, horizontal translation of such a large mantle mass along the base of the crust should manifest at the surface by transients in dynamic topography, as well brittle crustal deformational responses to horizontal shear stresses in the lower crust.
-Such surface deformation patterns are not expressed for late Cenozoic time north of the Transverse Ranges though.
-Furthermore, such horizontal translation of a previously underthrust slab offers little in terms of melting mechanisms neither for Neogene nor Pleistocene volcanic centers of the region.
+As with the "dangling slab" version of this case, horizontal translation of such a large mantle mass along the base of the crust should manifest at the surface by transients in dynamic topography, as well as brittle crustal deformational responses to horizontal shear stresses in the lower crust.
+Such surface deformation patterns are not expressed for late Cenozoic time north of the Transverse Ranges.
+Furthermore, horizontal translation of a previously underthrust slab provides no melting mechanism for the early Neogene or Pleistocene volcanic centers of the region.
 We thus conclude that despite of our findings on the Crystal Knob xenolith suite not being able to discriminate between the stalled Monterey plate, or underplated Farallon nappe cases, the stalled Monterey plate case creates more problems than it solves.

-In Figure ¿fig:neogene_sections?c we show the partially subducted terminus of the Monterey plate bounded to the east by the San Gregorio-Hosgri fault, based on our above discussion of the Figure ¿fig:reconstructions? reconstruction.
-East of the fault lies the Nacimiento Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure), and its lower crustal oceanic crustal duplex lying tectonically above an underplated Farallon plate mantle nappe.
-The structural profile shown on Figure ¿fig:neogene_sections?c between the San Andreas and San Gregorio-Hosgri faults was constructed at southern California latitudes in continuity with that of the southernmost Sierra Nevada and adjacent Mojave plateau region [Figure ¿fig:cross_sections?; Figure ¿fig:reconstruction?].
+In Figure ¿fig:neogene_sections?c we show the partially subducted terminus of the Monterey plate bounded to the east by the San Gregorio-Hosgri fault, based on our above discussion of the Figure ¿fig:reconstruction? reconstruction.
+East of the fault lies the Nacimiento Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure), and its lower crustal oceanic crustal duplex lying tectonically above an underplated Farallon plate mantle nappes.
+The structural profile shown on Figure ¿fig:neogene_sections?c between the San Andreas and San Gregorio-Hosgri faults was constructed at southern California latitudes in continuity with that of the southernmost Sierra Nevada and adjacent Mojave plateau region [Figure ¿fig:reconstruction?; Figure ¿fig:cross_sections?].
 Partial subduction, or stalling, of the Monterey plate occurred along the outer edge of Franciscan complex, further south than rocks of the Nacimiento belt [Figure ¿fig:reconstruction?].

 Slab window opening beneath the Crystal Knob eruption site is reconstructed to have occurred between ca. 28-23 Ma [Atwater and Stock, 1998; Wilson et al., 2005].
 As posited above, a thick and relatively cool lithospheric lid inhibited widespread voluminous volcanism in response to asthenospheric upwelling during the opening of the slab window.
-Petrologic markers within the Crystal Knob xenolith suite and the late timing of the Crystal Knob eruption can be related to interaction of the lithospheric lid, from which the xenoliths were sourced, with an underlying deep slab window [Figure c].
+Petrologic markers within the Crystal Knob xenolith suite and the late timing of the Crystal Knob eruption can be related to interaction of the lithospheric lid from which the xenoliths were sourced, with an underlying deep slab window Figure ¿fig:neogene_sections?c.